Archived - Your Tax Dollar: 2010-2011 Fiscal Year

-Government operating expenses such as salaries and benefits, facilities and equipment, and supplies and travel made up 29 cents of each tax dollar spent ($79.3 billion).
-Close to half of this spending— roughly 14 cents of each tax dollar spent—went to just three organizations.
+Government operating expenses such as salaries and benefits, facilities and equipment, and supplies and travel made up 30 cents of each tax dollar spent ($81.7 billion).
+Close to half of this spending—just over 14 cents of each tax dollar spent—went to just three organizations.

 This includes funding for the Royal Canadian Mounted Police, the federal prison system, and border traffic and security operations.

 And third, expenses of the Canada Revenue Agency, which administers the federal tax system (and also collects personal income taxes for all provinces except Quebec) totaled $7.3 billion, or close to 3 cents of each tax dollar spent.